 Port congestion is an increasingly dangerous threat to maritime logistics.
 Because of port congestion shipping companies can be forced to increase their operational costs.

 But it doesn’t stop there.
 The congestions also affect the cargo.
 When stuck at port, the cargo can miss its connecting ships or trucks to different destinations and give scheduling problems.

 But what is port congestion?

-An increasingly dangerous threat that Maritime Logistics is facing right now is Port Congestion.
+Port Congestions is an increasingly dangerous threat that Maritime Logistics is facing right now.
 It is when ships arriving at the port cannot load or unload, as the port capacity is already full.
 The only choice for the ships it to queue up and wait for their turn to get a spot at the port.
 The average waiting time at the ports have gone up, for instance at the German Port of Bremerhaven it has increased from 45 to 55 hours.
 There is a chain of problems that lead up to Port Congestion, which is then followed by its own set of bad consequences.

 These factors collectively force the shipping companies to increase operational costs, as they might lose their credibility to transport goods at the promised time.
 Congestion also means the cargo can miss their connecting ships or trucks to different destinations and scheduling problems.